Helen Masters: Stage

-After graduating, she made her first stage appearance at the Edinburgh Festival in East and A Clockwork Orange.
-She then went on to play Laurie in The Traveller at the Leicester Haymarket (1987) which transferred to The Almeida Theatre (1988), Emilie, and later on the role of Madame de Tourvel, in the West End Production of Les Liaisons Dangereuses at the Ambassadors Theatre (1989), Yelena in Marya at the Old Vic directed by Roger Michell (1990), Ellen in "Acid Hearts" at the Finborough Theatre (1992), Emma in Betrayal at the Chester Gateway Theatre (1994).
+After graduating, Masters made her first stage appearance at the Edinburgh Festival in East and A Clockwork Orange.
+She went on to play Laurie in The Traveller at the Leicester Haymarket (1987), which transferred to the Almeida Theatre (1988); Emilie, and later on the role of Madame de Tourvel, in the West End production of Les Liaisons Dangereuses at the Ambassadors Theatre (1989); Yelena in Marya at the Old Vic directed by Roger Michell (1990); Ellen in Acid Hearts at the Finborough Theatre (1992); amd Emma in Betrayal at the Chester Gateway Theatre (1994).

-In July 2011, Helen Masters returned to the stage to play the role of Lady Magdalene Danvers in Into Thy Hands, a new play written and directed by Jonathan Holmes at Wiltons Music Hall, London.
+In July 2011, Masters returned to the stage to play the role of Lady Magdalene Danvers in Into Thy Hands, a new play written and directed by Jonathan Holmes at Wiltons Music Hall, London.

 In March 2011, Masters played Molly in Revolution Square, again written and directed by Jonathan Holmes, at the Bush Theatre, London.

 Television

 Masters' work in television increased during the early 1990s, culminating in her portrayal of DI Lucy Lane in the HTV television series Wycliffe from 1994 to 1998.